mwiater/golangdocker/README.md

 While the idea is to get this up and running quickly, it is not a deep dive into Go, Docker, or K8S.
 Basic knowledge of these technologies is required.

 ## App

+### Testing

+while developing/testing the app, you can run it natively (not in a Docker container) via:

+`go run main.go`

 ### Build